Moran Atias: Humanitarian work

 In Italy, she was the 2005–06 spokeswoman for the City of Milan in their campaigns against graffiti and animal cruelty in the city.

 Atias participated in the Artists for Peace and Justice (APJ) volunteer mission with Sean Penn following the 2010 Haiti earthquake, in which she assisted the evacuation of refugees to Florida.
 During her second trip to Haiti, she took part in a workshop at Ciné Institute in Jacmel.
 In May 2010, she worked with APJ and hosted and organized a charity event at the Cannes Film Festival.
 In November 2010, she hosted and organized a charity event for APJ in New York, with proceeds going to the first free high school for the children of the slums of Haiti.

 She is a goodwill ambassador for IsraAid, and took part in humanitarian work in Haiti after the 2010 earthquake there.

-Moran volunteered at the coronavirus patients ward in Ichilov hospital in Tel Aviv, April 2020.
+In April 2020, Atias volunteered at the COVID-19 patients ward in Tel Aviv Sourasky Medical Center in Tel Aviv.

 Personal life

 In February 2017, Atias became a naturalized U.S. citizen.
+In 2022 Moran gave birth to a daughter.